Brighton & Hove Hockey Club

 Brighton & Hove Hockey Club is a field hockey club based in Brighton and Hove, England and is one of the biggest sports clubs in Sussex.
-The home ground is located at Blatchington Mill School and Sixth Form College.
+The home ground is located at Blatchington Mill School and Sixth Form College, Hove.

+The club has 10 men's sides, 8 women's sides, and various other sides.
 The men's 1st XI play in the England Hockey League after gaining promotion to the national league for the first time in 2013.
 The women's 1st XI play in the South League.
-The club has 10 men's sides, 8 women's sides, and various other sides.

 The club has two all weather pitches at Blatchington Mill that were built in 2012, as well as use of the Nevill Pavilion.

-In the 2021–22 season, the Cormorants (U16 G) won the England Hockey Tier 1 Plate, comfortably beating London Wayfarers 5-0 in the final.